-Noble discusses some of the limitations of viewing customer satisfaction as a single statistic, arguing that it is more accurately understood as a multi-dimensional phenomenon.
+Noble (2010) discusses some of the limitations of viewing customer satisfaction as a single statistic, arguing that it is more accurately understood as a multi-dimensional phenomenon.
 A number of researchers have therefore developed customer satisfaction indices or scales.
 Noble discusses these in the context of career development, citing the American Customer Satisfaction Index and a particular variant of this used by the U.S. Department of Labour, Employment and Training for the purpose of assessing customer satisfaction in career development centres.
 Massoudi et al., (2008) also developed the ten question Satisfaction with the Intervention Scale (SWI), which was used by Masdonati et al. (2009).
 Another existing scale that may be relevant for some National Careers Service clients is Capella and Turner's (2004) instrument, which focuses on customer satisfaction in vocational rehabilitation.
-It would be valuable for the National Careers Service to explore some of these multi-dimensional scales in order to refine the way in which it currently measures and monitors customer satisfaction.
+The initial review suggested that it would be valuable for the National Careers Service to explore some of these multi-dimensional scales in order to refine the ways in which it measured and monitored customer satisfaction.
+Given that customer satisfaction is a specific outcome measure for payment-by-results, it is not clear as to the extent to which services have also sought or been able to adopt such multi-dimensional approaches internally